01 of 09

 Prominently featured in the movie, the grand ballroom has been meticulously re-created.
 It is perpetually nighttime, and the opulent chandeliers provide a warm glow.
-A steady "snow" falls over the moonlit mountains as seen in the large picture windows at the rear of the ballroom.Continue to 8 of 14 below.
+A steady "snow" falls over the moonlit mountains as seen in the large picture windows at the rear of the ballroom.Continue to 6 of 9 below.

 Beauty and the Beast Land: Gaston's Tavern

-In addition to the Be Our Guest restaurant, New Fantasyland offers the quick-service eatery Gaston's Tavern, located inBelle's Village.
+In addition to the Be Our Guest restaurant, the expanded Fantasyland offers the quick-service eatery, Gaston's Tavern, located in Belle's Village.
 Despite its name, no alcohol is served, although the “pub” does offer LeFou's Brew, a frozen concoction made of apple juice with hints of toasted marshmallow and a light mango foam.
 It’s likely meant as Disney's answer to Universal's Butterbeer phenomenon.
-While it is tasty and considerably less sweet, I much prefer the addictive Potter beverage.
-Gaston's also has a limited menu that includes a roasted pork shank and a chocolate croissant.Continue to 11 of 14 below.
+While LeFou's Brew is tasty and considerably less sweet, it has not soared in popularity like the addictive Potter beverage.
+Gaston's also has a limited menu that includes a savory roasted pork shank dish and a sweet chocolate croissant.Continue to 7 of 9 below.

-New Fantasyland: Dumbo Rides
+Storybook Circus: Dumbo Rides

-New Fantasyland: Casey Jr. Splash 'N' Soak Station
+Storybook Circus: Casey Jr. Splash 'N' Soak Station